softcover/softcover_book/chapters/customization.md

 table: Table
 figure: Figure
 fig: Fig
-aside: Boîte
+aside: Notes
-listing: Inscription
+listing: Listing
-equation: Equation
+equation: Équation
 eq: Eq
 frontmatter: Préliminaires
-contents: Table de Matières
+contents: Table des Matières
 ```
 \end{codelisting}

 With the settings as in Listing~\ref{code:french_lang_yml}, labels such as "Chapitre" for "Chapter" will be unified across output formats.
-In addition, cross-references will link to the full word in addition to the number, so that, e.g., the link "Boîte 1.1" would include the word "Boîte" as well as "1.1" (as in Box~\ref{aside:softcover_uses}).
+In addition, cross-references will link to the full word in addition to the number, so that, e.g., the link "Notes 1.1" would include the word "Notes" as well as "1.1" (as in Box~\ref{aside:softcover_uses}).

 ### Terrifyingly advanced comments on Hungarian
 \label{sec:hungarian}